-WHEREAS, the application complies with the Intents and applicable Policies 3, 5 and 8 of this Guideline because MSD has promulgated both soil erosion/sedimentation control regulations and even newer ones with respect to water quality; and construction plans for this center will require compliance with these regulations prior to obtaining building permits; and
+The application complies with the Intents and applicable Policies 3, 5 and 8 of this Guideline as follows.

+MSD has promulgated both soil erosion/sedimentation control regulations and even newer ones with respect to water quality.
+Construction plans for this center will require compliance with these regulations prior to obtaining building permits.